 - Grease pan again and repeat with remaining batter.

-- For the frosting, beat cream cheese and butter together until smooth.
-Beat in erythritol, vanilla and stevia until smooth.
+- Beat cream cheese and butter together until smooth.
+Beat in powdered Swerve, vanilla and stevia until smooth.

-- Spread 1 tbsp of frosting on the bottom of a red star, making sure to spread to tips of star.
+- Spread 1 tablespoon of frosting on the bottom of a red star, making sure to spread to tips of star.
 Top with a blue star.

 - Refrigerate until firm, about 1 hour.

 A few foodie friends that I met at Camp Blogaway are also participating in the Create a Festive 4th with Wilton event too!
 Won’t you stop by and check out their tasty creations and enter their giveaways!